t-sin/koto/README.md

 ## Usage

+### Basic usage

-To start and stop *Koto*, type like this:
+Koto uses FUSE filesystem as user interface, so, we should create mountpoint and mount it at first.
+To start and stop *Koto* simply, type like this:

 ```sh
 # start koto